-We head through the magnificent arch and turn right, our chalet is no more than 3 minutes from the Santa Claus Holiday Village reception, and in fact, everything in the village is just a short walk away from the main reception.
-Santa Claus Holiday Village is very quiet at this time of year and didn’t seem overcrowded at any point.
-There are two chalets with a decent size porch to each, the chalets share one communal entrance, chalet one to the left, chalet two (which is ours) to the right, this would be really handy if you were two families on holiday and wanted to stay close together, but….never once did we hear any noise from the other chalet (it was occupied by three ladies from China).
-The chalet itself was warm upon entry and immediately we were thankful, it would have been a bit of a mare to walk into a cold room having been outside in minus-daft temperatures.
+There are two chalets with a decent size porch to each, the chalets share one communal entrance, chalet one to the left, chalet two (which is ours) to the right.
+This arrangement would be really handy if you were two families on holiday and wanted to stay close together.
+Never once did we hear any noise from the other chalet which was occupied by three ladies from China.
+The chalet itself was warm upon entry and immediately we were thankful.
+It would have been a bit of a mare to walk into a cold room having been outside in minus-daft temperatures.

 ROOM ENOUGH FOR TWO, OR FOUR

 The room itself was spacious with a small kitchenette, something we took no use of at all as we opted to eat out each day, a table and chairs, large double bed and a sofa bed, a TV and…drum roll please…….drrrrrrrrrrrr, a fantastic sauna that we couldn’t wait to try out.
-The room is typically Scandinavian in look, lots of pine and chandeliers made from reindeer antlers, I like it, the wife likes it and the girls like it.
+The room is typically Scandinavian in look, lots of pine and chandeliers made from reindeer antlers.
+Daddy likes it, Mummy likes it and the girls really like it.
 Warm, cosy, comfy and clean, what more do we need?
 Thumbs up for our Santa Claus Holiday Village chalet.

 TIME TO VISIT THE GROTTO